Philipp Otto von Grumbkow

-Philipp Otto von Grumbkow (12 May 1684 – 26 August 1752) was a statesman who served in the Province of Pomerania in the Kingdom of Prussia.
+Philipp Otto von Grumbkow (/de/; 12 May 1684 – 26 August 1752) was a statesman who served in the Province of Pomerania in the Kingdom of Prussia.
 He was the chancellor of the Province of Pomerania from 1721 to 1747, and the president of the General Directory of War and Finance from 1723 to 1742.
 He also served as the supreme president of the Province of Pomerania until 1747.

 Early life

 Philipp Otto von Grumbkow was born on 12 May 1684 in Berlin, Margraviate of Brandenburg (now part of Germany).
 He came from Pomeranian noble family of Grumbkow.
 His father was Joachim Ernst von Grumbkow (1637–1690), who was a general and statesman.
 His mother was Gertrude Sophie von Grumbkow (1637–1690; née von Grote), a daughter of nobleman Otto von Grote.

 He had three brothers: Friedrich Wilhelm von Grumbkow (1678–1739), Friedrich Ludwig von Grumbkow (1683–1745), and Karl Ernst von Grumbkow (died 1703).
 Friedrich Wilhelm was a field marshal general in the Royal Prussian Army, and Friedrich Ludwig was a lieutenant general in the Royal Saxon Army.